 - Mix the ingredients until it forms a soft dough.
 The dough should not be sticky or runny.

 - Shape the dough as logs.
-Wrap cookie dough in a plastic wrap and chill in the refrigerator for 30 minutes.
+Wrap cookie dough in plastic wrap and chill in the refrigerator for 30 minutes.
 DO NOT SKIP THIS STEP.

 - After the resting time is over, preheat the oven to 300 degrees F. Grease a baking tray.
-Take the chilled dough logs out of the refrigerator and cut in the desired shape.
+Take the chilled dough logs out of the refrigerator and cut them in the desired shape.

 - Arrange the cut coconut cookie dough on the greased baking tray.
 Leave enough space in between each cookie so they have room to expand.